-Then you can play around with various High Intensity Interval Training and recovery times.
+Then you can play around with various types of High Intensity Interval Training and recovery times.
 Look at how long you should spend doing hard exercises and how long you need to spend resting.

-Here are a few good HIIT workouts for beginners
+Here are a few of the best HIIT workouts for beginners:

 - For 30 seconds, pedal as hard and as smooth as you can on a stationary bike.
 Then pedal for two to four minutes at a steady rhythm.
 Repeat this sequence for 15 to 30 minutes.